 Operated by Rebecca and Arthur Harris, Harris Sugar Bush is a 6,000-tap operation.
 It includes a full-service store offering maple products made on-site, including maple cream, maple candy, maple sugar, maple mustard, and maple cotton candy, in addition to locally made pancake/waffle mixes and other syrup-related items.
 The sugar camp operates with tubing and a vacuum system, a modern improvement on buckets hanging on trees, and guests will be able to see the full sap-to-syrup process.

 Guests visiting the historic farmstead will be able to tour the sugaring operations and learn about the process, purchase do-it-yourself maple tree tapping kits and books related to maple syrup, and sample refreshments made with maple syrup.
 Jellies made onsite by volunteers also will be available to sample and purchase.
-Due to unseasonably high temperatures, maple syrup production has been negatively affected, and bottled syrup for purchase may not be available.
+Maple syrup will be available to purchase.

 James Enser has been producing maple syrup at Sweet Tree Farms for 16 years.
 Now involving three generations of his family, and nearly 500 taps, the Wabash County sugar camp uses modern syrup-making techniques which guests will be able to watch.
 Everyone stopping by also will enjoy a free sample of warm, freshly produced syrup as part of their visit.